Car with coin and book bank for loan finance payment.

 What happens if I don’t pay my title loan?

-If you don’t pay your title loan, the title loan company can–and most likely will-repossess your car.
-Title loan companies are motivated to sell cars to recoup losses due to defaulted loans, so they have extensive experience in taking possession of people’s cars.
+If you don’t pay your title loan, your lender can–and most likely will-repossess your car.
+Title loan companies are motivated to sell cars to recoup losses due to defaults.
+They have extensive experience in taking possession of people’s cars.
 There are stories of title loan companies that will take years to track down and repossess a car.

 Some title loan companies can be aggressive in seeking payment as well.
 While there are federally mandated limits to what a lender or debt collector can do to collect on a loan, some lenders are willing to push those limits.